Jeff’s Finest Jerky, Tender & Delicious In 14 Flavors - The Nibble Webzine Of Food Adventures Jeff's Finest Jerky In 14 Flavors & The History Of Jerky

 And America wants more of this high protein, low-fat, grab-and-go snack that’s naturally gluten-free*.

-We’ve had Top Pick jerkys before, but they are few and far between.
+Some jerky brands have topped our Top Pick Of The Week pedestal before, but they are few and far between.
 Even small-batch artisan brands can be too tough for us, and/or leave remnants of gristle.

-Not so with Jeff’s Famous Jerky.
+Not so with Jeff’s.
 Each variety we tried was melt-in-your-mouth tender, with exquisite flavor.
 When you can say jerky has exquisite flavor, you know you’ve hit the motherlode.

-Jeff’s Famous Jerky, of Mission Viejo, California deserves to be famous, especially for its eye-opening bacon jerky.
+Jeff’s Finest Jerky, of Mission Viejo, California deserves to be famous, its former name.
 Bacon or beef, the meats are marinated in deep, layered marinades.

 The beef jerky has lower sodium than most brands, with no added MSG or nitrates.
 The bacon jerky has less sodium than pan-fried bacon.